Kalabahi

 Kalabahi is a town on Alor Island and it is the capital of Alor Regency in East Nusa Tenggara province of Indonesia.
-The town possesses the only puskesmas available in the district, in west Kalabahi.
+It is the only town on Alor Island.
+It lies on the north end of the narrow Kalabahi Bay, which is 16 kms long and 1 km wide, and separates the Bird's Head peninsula from the main part of the island.
+The town possesses the only puskesmas (health clinic) available in Teluk Mutiara District, in west Kalabahi.